 (See also Approach to the Patient With a Sleep or Wakefulness Disorder Approach to the Patient With a Sleep or Wakefulness Disorder Almost half of all people in the US report sleep-related problems.
 Disordered sleep can cause emotional disturbance, memory difficulty, poor motor skills, decreased work efficiency, and increased... read more .)

-PLMD and RLS are more common during middle and older age; > 80% of patients with RLS also have PLMD.
+PLMD is more common during middle and older age; > 80% of patients with RLS also have PLMD.

 The mechanism is unclear but may involve abnormalities in dopamine neurotransmission in the central nervous system (CNS).
 PLMD and RLS can occur